-8.2 Cabin Climate Control
+8.4 Climate Control (Optional)

 The reverse cycle air conditioner can be operated to cool or heat.
-The cabin air conditioner is under the forward stateroom berth.
-Access this unit by raising the berth hinged cover.
+The cabin air conditioner is located outboard of the companionway steps.
+Access this unit by removing the companionway steps and removing the panel in the aft port cabinet.
+Do not store items in this compartment.
 Items stored on or immediately next to the air conditioning unit could cause damage to the air conditioner or be damaged by heat or condensation.
-The unit is controlled using the thermostat on the front of the starboard hanging locker.
+The unit is controlled using the thermostat on the AC MDP.
 To operate the unit first turn ON the COOLING PUMP breaker and then the CABIN AIR breaker on the AC MDP.

-The cold air return is on the stateroom berth base's face.
+The cold air return is located on the face of the port cabinet.
 Do not obstruct the air return to obtain maximum efficiency from the air conditioner.

 The air conditioner is self-contained and sea water cooled.
 The cooling pump supplies sea water to the unit, which cools the condensing unit and is discharged overboard.
-The pump is in the aft cockpit machinery space.
-This pump also supplies cooling water to the bridge deck air conditioning units and cockpit refrigerated boxes.
+The pump is located in the aft cockpit machinery space.
+This pump also supplies cooling water to the optional cockpit air conditioner.

-Sea water is supplied to the pump from a thru-hull fitting in the hull near the pump.
-A sea strainer between the pump and thru hull fitting protects the system from contaminants that can damage the pump or the air conditioning system.
+Sea water is supplied to the pump from a thru-hull fitting located in the hull near the pump.
+A sea strainer between the pump and thru-hull fitting protects the system from contaminants that can damage the pump or the air conditioning system.
 Periodically clean the sea strainer basket to make sure the sea water pump receives adequate water.

 Air locks can occur in the cooling pump water supply at the time of launching.
-If your boat has been recently launched and water is not flowing from the overboard thru hull when the COOLING PUMP breaker on the AC MDP is ON, air may need to be purged from the system.
-This can be achieved by making sure the valve at the cooling pump intake thru hull is open.
+If your boat has been recently launched and water is not flowing from the overboard thru-hull when the COOLING PUMP breaker on the AC MDP is ON, air may have to be purged from the system.
+This can be achieved by making sure the valve at the cooling pump intake thru-hull is open.
 Then run the boat at cruise speed for several minutes.
-A scoop attached to the intake thru hull will pressurize the system and force the air through the pump.
+A scoop attached to the intake thru-hull will pressurize the system and force the air through the pump.
 Refer to the air conditioner owner's manual for additional operating and maintenance information.